2026

 Pukropski, Jan; Weber, Christian; Müllers, Johannes; Grond, Martin; Surges, Rainer; Krüger, Björn

-Implementation of a User-Friendly System in Epileptologic Teleconsultation Conference Forthcoming
+Implementation of a User-Friendly System in Epileptologic Teleconsultation Conference

 @conference{prukopski2025a,